 - Cane Sugar - Vegan cane sugar adds a perfect level of sweetness.

-- Vanilla - Just a little bit of vanilla extract flavors the ladyfingers.
+- Vanilla – Just a little bit of vanilla extract adds a nice warmth to the ladyfingers.

 - Flour - All-purpose flour is a great, light flour to use here.
 A gluten-free, 1-to-1 substitute can work as well.